patternfly/training-scenarios/tables/intro-table/step7.md

 <img src="intro-table/assets/step-7-perPageOptions-complete.png" alt="Image of what table looks like after step 7 sub-step 2." style="box-shadow: rgba(3, 3, 3, 0.2) 0px 1.25px 2.5px 0px;" />

-4) Create the handler function "handlePerPageSelect" inside your component definition (just below the state properties you added earlier) and set the numPerPage property when it is invoked by passing setNumPerPage the value that's passed as the second parameter.
+5) Create the handler function `handlePerPageSelect` inside your component definition (just below the `currentPage` state property you added in the first step).
+Inside this function set the `numPerPage` state property to the value selected in the dropdown by calling setNumPerPage and passing it the value that is received as the second parameter in handlePerPageSelect.

 <pre class="file">
 const handlePerPageSelect = (event, value) => {